Support Sustainable Local Food Systems

 Support the movement for healthy, affordable and sustainable food!
 Support the National Farm to School Network, working to provide children with access to healthy, locally grown school food, and to enhance hands-on learning through classroom education and school gardens.

-Start or enhance a school or community garden and apply for a SeedMoney garden grant, or support local community garden projects at ioby.
+Start or enhance a school or community garden and apply for a SeedMoney garden grant, or support local community garden projects.

 Choose to buy seasonal, locally grown, organic food.